kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 - **Admission Webhooks**
 Admission webhooks can be destined for a service or a URL.
 If destined for a service then the service rules apply (send to 'cluster').
-If destined for a URL then we will use the ‘master’ NetworkContext.
+If destined for a URL then we will use the ‘controlplane’ NetworkContext.
 - **Aggregated API Server (and OpenAPI requests for aggregated resources)** Aggregated API Servers can be destined for a service or a URL.
 If destined for a service then the service rules apply.
-If destined for a URL then we will use the ‘master’ NetworkContext.
+If destined for a URL then we will use the ‘controlplane’ NetworkContext.
 - **Authentication, Authorization and Audit Webhooks** These Webhooks use a kube config file to determine destination.
-Given that we use a ‘master’ NetworkContext.
+Given that we use a ‘controlplane’ NetworkContext.

 **Note**: KMS is also an egress endpoint but will not be covered as egress since it only supports a [Dialer](https://github.com/kubernetes/kubernetes/blob/e8bc121341807f9e33a076f6725b1b1a18d75ba0/staging/src/k8s.io/apiserver/pkg/storage/value/encrypt/envelope/grpc_service.go#L74) using unix domain sockets (UDS).
 This is used for communicating between processes running on the same host.
 In the future, we may consider adding egressSelector support if KMS accepts other protocols.